luxueqiang/luxueqiang.github.io/_pages/about.md

 # 🏆 Honors and Awards

-- ***2015***, National Inspiration Scholarship, CNY 5,000;
+- ***2023***, ZHU LI YUE HUA Outstanding Doctoral Scholarship, by the University of Chinese Academy of Sciences (UCAS), CNY 5,000;

+- ***2022***, First-class Doctoral Scholarship of Chinese Academy of Sciences, by the University of Chinese Academy of Sciences (UCAS), CNY 14,000;

 - ***2017***, National Outstanding Graduation Design (Thesis) Award in Rock Mechanics and Engineering, from the Chinese Society of Rock Mechanics and Engineering.
 This prestigious award recognized only 39 exceptional theses nationwide;

-- ***2022***, First-class Doctoral Scholarship of Chinese Academy of Sciences, by the University of Chinese Academy of Sciences (UCAS), CNY 14,000;
-- ***2023***, ZHU LI YUE HUA Outstanding Doctoral Scholarship, by the University of Chinese Academy of Sciences (UCAS), CNY 5,000;
+- ***2015***, National Inspiration Scholarship, CNY 5,000;

 # 👨🏻‍🎓 Educations

-- ***2013.09 - 2017.06***, Southwest Petroleum University (SWPU), majoring in urban underground space engineering, Bachelor's degree.
+- ***2020.09 - 2024.06***, University of Chinese Academy of Sciences (UCAS), majoring in geotechnical engineering, Doctor's degree, Supervisor: Professor Gordon G.D.
+ZHOU;

 - ***2018.09 - 2020.06***, University of Chinese Academy of Sciences (UCAS), majoring in geotechnical engineering, Master's degree, transferred to Ph.D, Supervisor: Professor Gordon G.D.
-ZHOU.
+ZHOU;

-- ***2020.09 - 2024.06***, University of Chinese Academy of Sciences (UCAS), majoring in geotechnical engineering, Doctor's degree, Supervisor: Professor Gordon G.D.
-ZHOU.
+- ***2013.09 - 2017.06***, Southwest Petroleum University (SWPU), majoring in urban underground space engineering, Bachelor's degree;

 # 👨‍💻 Academic Presentation